Tales from the Hood 2: Production

 In January 2018, co-director Rusty Cundieff announced on Twitter the sequel was going into production within the year and that he was scouting locations in Louisiana.
 In April 2018, it was announced that actor Keith David would portray Mr. Simms, the storyteller role originally played by Clarence Williams III in the original film.
 Williams did not return due to his retirement from acting.
 The film was shot in Louisiana throughout April 2018.

 Release

 The film had its world premiere at the Fantasia International Film Festival in Canada on July 13, 2018.

 The film was released direct-to-video on October 2, 2018.

+The film received mostly positive critic reviews.
+On review-aggregation website Rotten Tomatoes, the film holds a "fresh" score of 78% based on reviews from 9 critics.

 Sequel

 A sequel, Tales from the Hood 3, was released on October 16, 2020 on Syfy.